derektypist/image-viewer/README.md

 ## Deployment

-This project to be deployed on GitHub Pages at the main branch.
+This project is deployed on [GitHub Pages](https://derektypist.github.io/image-viewer) at the main branch.

+To update any changes, use the `git push` command.

 ## Credits